comp423-25s/comp423-25s.github.io/docs/resources/backend-architecture/2-testing.md

 A great test suite isn’t just about catching bugs—it transforms the way you write code.
 When you have fast, reliable tests, you can experiment freely, refactor fearlessly, and build new features with confidence.
 Instead of worrying about whether a change might break something unexpected, you get immediate feedback.
 Green tests?
 You’re good to go.
 Red tests?
 You know exactly where to look.
 This is especially valuable in a team setting where you might not have written the original code or its tests.
 With a strong test suite, you don’t have to rely on gut instinct or deep dives into unfamiliar code; the tests will tell you if your changes introduce problems.

 Good tests also reinforce clean abstraction layers.
 When a module or API has solid test coverage, you can trust its interface without constantly checking its implementation.
 This means you can operate at a higher level, focusing on solving the problem at hand rather than getting bogged down in lower-level details.
-It’s a massive boost to developer productivity and experience—when the foundational layers are proven to work well with testing, and "just work" in practice, you can build on top of them with confidence.
+It’s a massive boost to developer productivity and experience—when the foundational layers are proven to work well with testing, and they "just work" in practice, you can build on top of them with confidence.

 ## Types of Software Tests